OzymandiasThe2/SpotifyClone-Django/README.md

 # License and Uses

-All code invovled with project are created by: Shriji Shah, Ryan Manzie, Noah Morin, Blake Whiting
+All code invovled with project are created by: Shriji Shah Reviewed by project partners: Ryan Manzie, Noah Morin, Blake Whiting

 As this was made for a academic project, you cannot copy or plagiarize the code/images used.